IBT-FMI/NeuroGentooProject/doc/DotGentoo.md

 .gentoo
 =======

-The .gentoo-folder is a new approach of bundling a Gentoo ebuild (see the Package Manager Specification [PMS]) with your software.
+The .gentoo-folder is a new approach of bundling a Gentoo Ebuild (see the Package Manager Specification [PMS]) with your software.

 Motivation
 ----------

 Usually, ebuilds are distributed within a central overlay.
-While this approach is usually reasonable, since it enforces some structure on the distribution of ebuilds, there are some edge-cases where it does not fit well.
+While this approach is reasonable for most cases since it enforces some structure on the distribution of ebuilds (usually combined with quality control), there are some edge-cases where it does not fit well.
-Namely, if we want to distribute a single piece of development software with build-instructions, but without the overhead of adding it to a larger overlay and distributing it.
+Namely, if we want to distribute a single piece of development software and bundle the Ebuild within, but do not want the overhead of adding a whole overlay into our system.
+A more convenient approach just distributed an ebuild and some way to install it with a single command, base it off the current working directory.

 Additionally, if we just distribute the ebuild with our software sources, we may want to:

-* specify additional overlays for dependencies in our ebuild (for example the science overlay for scientific software)
+* specify additional overlays for dependencies in our ebuild, that are not included in the main portage tree (for example the science overlay for scientific software like FSL or AFNI)
-* install not only the live-sources, but the dirty software directory with our not-commited changes
+* specify package masks, keywords, USE flags and unmasks required for the ebuild

 Layout
 ------

-It is a simple directory containing:
+The .gentoo format is a simple directory containing:
-* A 99999-ebuild in a valid portage tree structure, i.e. `.gentoo/category-name/pkgname/pkgname-99999.ebuild`
+* A 99999-ebuild in a valid portage tree structure as defined in the Package Manager Standard, i.e. `.gentoo/category-name/pkgname/pkgname-99999.ebuild`
 * `package.mask/` `package.keywords/` `package.use/` and `package.unmask/`
 * `overlays/`, which contains additionally required overlays in the same format as `/etc/portage/repos.conf/`